joomla-framework/application/docs/v1-to-v2-update.md

 ### Added a concrete web application

 There is a new `\Joomla\Application\WebApplication` class available which serves as a minimal but functional web application class.
-This class extends `\Joomla\Application\AbbstractSessionAwareWebApplication` and therefore makes all application features available out-of-the-box.
+This class extends `\Joomla\Application\AbstractWebApplication` and implements `\Joomla\Application\SessionAwareWebApplicationInterface` and therefore makes all application features available out-of-the-box.

 ### `$input` property moved to web application classes